iamcco/markdown-preview.vim/README.md

 [中文](./README_cn.md)

-Using the markdown-preview.vim plugin you can preview markdown on real-time through a browser
+Using the markdown-preview.vim plugin, you can preview Markdown in real-time with a web browser.

-> this plugin needs your vim to support py2/py3 features
+> This plugin needs your Vim to support Python 2 / Python 3 features.
-> tested on windows/ubuntu14/Mac OS X
+> Tested on Windows / Ubuntu 14 / Mac OS X.

-### screenshot
+### Screenshots

-**markdown preview**
+**Markdown preview**

 ![screenshot](https://cloud.githubusercontent.com/assets/5492542/15363504/839753be-1d4b-11e6-9ac8-def4d7122e8d.gif)